HigherOrderCO/Kind/README.md

 3. A collection of friendly syntax sugars that make it feel less expert-oriented.

+4. It is entirely implemented in itself.
+Browse the [base libs](https://github.com/uwu-tech/Kind/tree/master/base)!

-4. Efficient real-world compilers.
+5. Efficient real-world compilers.
 Check [http://uwu-tech/](http://uwu-tech) for a collection of Kind HTML5 apps.

     *Currently disabled for a major update that will bring rollback netcode for all apps!
 Check again on May 17!*